snowdd1/homebridge-knx/knx_config-fakegato-history.json.md

 ## Configuration

 Each device can have an optional parameter called "HistoryType".
-So far fakegato-history service supports the following types: "weather", "energy", "room", "door", motion" or "thermo".
+So far fakegato-history service supports the following types: "weather", "energy", "room", "door", motion", "switch" or "thermo".

-In homebridge-knx the following history types have been successfully tested and can be fully used without any additional implementations: "weather", "door" and "motion".
+In homebridge-knx the following history types have been successfully tested and can be fully used without any additional implementations: "weather", "door", "motion" and "switch".

 ## Temperature & Humidity sensor (weather history)